Schwarzbaer/PlugBase/README.md

   * ConfigManager should be a derived class of ConfigParser
   * Check plugin default configs for unspecified values (ConfigParser.NoOptionError)
-  * Write changed configs back to file (and track what actually did change)
   * Proper exceptions when not finding values
-  * What about non-string type values?
-We've got tuples of floats already!
-	* Must be asserted in the setter functions.
-  * There should be a hierarchy of config file objects (i.e. plugin, framework, game, editor), and changes should be written into the appropriate file, usually the topmost one, unless explicitly specified otherwise.
-  * Allow for plugin-wide configs (so packaged plugins can ship with their own defaults).
 * keybindings
   * Well, actually implement this.
   * Optional menu